2025 Reads

 I stayed up until 2am reading this book.
 It's been a while since I've felt so compelled by a story that I've stayed up to find out what's gonna happen, and it feels so good to read like I'm back in middle school.

+Atmospere is kind of a romance, it's there in the tiny subtitle "a love story" (a queer one even!), but it's not marketed as that.
 This book had me hooked from the beginning with my favorite plot structure of start with the opening disaster and then tell me how we get there.

+While the characters absolutley needed more development (more on this later) the romance between Vanessa and Joan, two Astronauts in training at NASA in 1985, was compelling.
 Short novel, but the slow burn was there.
 Reid sells their attraction to each other, and I did understand why people like Romance so much when Vanessa tells Joan "Don't confused my admiration with patience."
 Yes!
-I can be a sucker for tropes,
+I can be a sucker for tropes, and Joan having to talk through Vanessa landing a spaceship while the rest of NASA listens in was so awesome.

 That being said, both the characters and setting of the novel feel underdeveloped.
 Vanessa is a bad girl and Joan is a good girl.
 While I enjoyed being in Joan's head, and loved that she was an unconventional woman without shame, she was also too perfect.
+You could maybe say that her growth is in becoming more confrontational, but I dom't think she had seriously confidence issues to start with.
+There's her first serious relationship with a woman, but Joan is also a perfect girlfriend.

 There's a hilarious conversation in this book where Vanessa tells Joan that she likes people who aren't perfect, because they have an edge that makes them interesting.
+The edge Vanessa is talking about is that Joan wants to leave a party to go read a book.
+Crazy!

 I wish Vanessa had been butch.
 No f/f leads are allowed to be butch, they just have a masc vibe.
 On that note, no one says the word lesbian in this book.
 Or gay.
 Or queer.
 Or AIDS, or Stonewall, or you-get-the-point.
 It's 1984 and all we get are illusions towards how women can't be together.
-T
+T he cold-war gets a one off mention.
+There are dicussions of sexism (like sexism 101!) with no mention of feminist movement that got women to NASA in the first place.

 I also wanted grit in this novel, about the physical impact all the training has on a person's body (the Martian was great at this).